 PATIENT ENCOUNTERS: Students will be expected to work-up patients with these specified conditions:

-- 1. Observe and/or participate in obtaining at least one bone marrow aspirate/biopsy on a patient who is suspected or known to have a hematologic malignancy. - 2.
-Present clinical history, physical findings, ancillary laboratory data, morphologic assessment, flow cytometric interpretation, cytogenetic analysis and molecular study results on a patient either a myeloproliferative or myelodysplastic disorder.
+1. Present clinical history, physical findings, ancillary laboratory data, morphologic assessment, flow cytometric interpretation, cytogenetic analysis and molecular study results on a patient with a hematopoietic neoplasm of their choice.